What is Wrongful Death Probate?

 - As the result of medical malpractice

-- Money awarded in a wrongful-death lawsuit is not subject to the claims of creditors (In the regular probate process, creditors have first claim on the assets.)
+Money awarded in wrongful-death lawsuits are subject to a limited class of creditors (In the regular probate process creditors can have a claim on assets).

 - Wrongful death awards are not subject to estate taxes.

 - The beneficiaries in a wrongful-death lawsuit may differ from the beneficiaries in an ordinary probate.
 The category of people who can inherit is much broader, even when there is a will.

 - When it comes to allocating the money from a wrongful-death lawsuit, all the interested parties must agree.
 If they cannot, the court decides in a hearing where each person comes forward and states their allocation proposal.

 - When there is both a wrongful-death lawsuit and other probate assets, the personal representative must be very careful with administration because some people may benefit only from the regular estate, others may benefit from the lawsuit, and others may benefit from both.